unno21/currency-converter/README.md

 1. Fork or clone this repo into your public accessible git profile
 2. Raise a Pull Request (PR) with your solution.
 Please ensure the PR is raised on your repository and not this repository.

-We encourage you to use git appropriately.
-For example, we would prefer to see a sensible git commit history instead of one large commit with all of the code changes.
+_⚠️ We encourage you to use git appropriately.
+For example, we would prefer to see a sensible git commit history instead of one large commit with all of the code changes._

 ## Screenshots

-_Note: the screenshots use AUD as a base currency but this is only for illustration purposes.
+_⚠️ The screenshots use AUD as a base currency but this is only for illustration purposes.
 The recommended exchange rates API limits the base currency to EUR only._

 <img src="assets/screen-01.png" alt="screenshot" style="max-width: 700px"/>
 <img src="assets/screen-02.png" alt="screenshot" style="max-width: 700px"/>